 In today’s fast-changing world, you need to stay up-to-date regarding the latest developments in your area.
-Even the curricula of the world’s leading universities are not updated regularly to keep pace with the newest changes in technology and business environment.
-It takes time for educational establishments to ‘digest’ recent innovations, prepare learning materials and introduce to them students.
+Even the curricula of the world’s leading universities are not updated regularly to keep pace with the newest changes in technology and the business environment.
+It takes time for educational establishments to ‘digest’ recent innovations, prepare learning materials and introduce it to the students.

 Technology students need to be aware of how artificial intelligence (AI) and blockchain technology can modify their field of knowledge and practice.
 For example, blockchain technology, through its verifiable distributed ledgers, can drastically disrupt the financial sector, as we know it for making banks and other financial institutions redundant.
 Even experienced IT professionals strive to remain up-to-date and aware of the recent developments in their field to constantly adapt their skills to the changing technology landscape.

-Attending meetings and conferences organised by your university is another good way to stay informed regarding the latest changes that might impact your future career.
+Attending meetings and conferences organized by your university is another good way to stay informed regarding the latest changes that might impact your future career.

-Every university is proud of distinguished alumni working for highly reputable organisations.
+Every university is proud of distinguished alumni working for highly reputable organizations.
 You can start building relationships with your university’s alumni by contacting them via social media or email.

-A personal contact may be useful for receiving wise advice or directing you to a right employer.
-Even before you complete your course, you can use your contacts with alumni to find an internship programme in a leading company or present your project in front of potential investors.
+Personal contact may be useful for receiving wise advice or directing you to the right employer.
+Even before you complete your course, you can use your contacts with alumni to find an internship program in a leading company or present your project in front of potential investors.
 This could be later leveraged to getting a regular job in the same company after your graduation.

-You can also meet your university’s alumni by attending special alumni events organised in the campus.
+You can also meet your university’s alumni by attending special alumni events organized on the campus.
 Such professional social networks as LinkedIn are an effective way to reach alumni.
 Approach the alumni asking them for career advice and tips on how to be accepted by a decent company.

 3) Constantly improve your skills

-For example, finance specialists who can programme trading systems and develop machine learning algorithms used in predictive analytics are more demanded today than candidates without these competencies.
+For example, finance specialists who can program trading systems and develop machine learning algorithms used in predictive analytics are more demanded today than candidates without these competencies.